SenseLogic/PENDOWN/README.md

 ### Usage

-In your HTML file, write your Pendown text inside `<xmp>` sections :
+In your HTML file, include the `pendown.css` and `pendown.js` files as shown below, and write your Pendown text inside one or several `<xmp>` sections :

 ```html
 <meta charset="utf8"/>